rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-security.md

 ??? example "Answer:"

-    The correct answer is: Operating system, Proxy, PAM, LDAP and Google OAuth.
+    The correct answer is: Operating system, Proxy, PAM, LDAP, OAuth2 and SAML.

-    SAML is not currently supported and OAuth 2 is not supported, though the Google specific variant is.
-    In both cases we recommend you use proxied authentication instead.